 - EPA Victoria releases 2016-2017 Annual Report

-PFAS are manufactured chemicals that make products heat resistant, non-stick, water repellent, and weather and stain resistant.
+PFAS can make products heat resistant, non-stick, water repellent, and weather and stain resistant.

 Prior to the plan, there was no consistent guidance or direction for communities that had been affected by PFAS.

-Environment Protection Authority Victoria’s Executive Director Assessments, Tim Eaton, said PFAS chemicals have been used for decades in a range of products, including pesticides, stain repellents and fire-fighting foams.
+Environment Protection Authority Victoria’s Executive Director Assessments, Tim Eaton, said PFAS chemicals have been used in a range of products in the past, including pesticides, stain repellents and fire-fighting foams.

 “PFAS compounds have had a wide range of uses because they resist heat, chemical and biological degradation, and are very stable,” Mr Eaton said.